-This 3D reproduction faithfully recreates the Neo-Babylonian clay tablet (British Museum BM 114789) that dates to 595 BCE, associated with Nebuchadnezzar II’s chief eunuch, Nebo-Sarsekim.
+This 3D reproduction faithfully recreates the Neo-Babylonian clay tablet (British Museum BM 114789) that dates to the end of the 7th century BCE, associated with Nebuchadnezzar II’s chief eunuch, Nebo-Sarsekim.
 The model shows the tablet’s physical dimensions—about 5.5 cm wide, bearing the distinctive Late Babylonian administrative form.
 The surface is inscribed with eleven lines of cuneiform text, rendered in meticulous wedge-shaped strokes, documenting a gold transaction to the Esangila temple.

 - Central cuneiform inscription: